cortes-ciriano-lab/savana/README.md

 # ![SAVANA](/docs/SAVANA_logo_transparent.png)

-SAVANA is a somatic structural variant (SV) caller for long-read data.
+SAVANA is a somatic structural variant (SV) and copy number aberrations (SCNA) caller for long-read data.
 It takes aligned tumour and normal BAM files, examines the reads for evidence of SVs, clusters adjacent potential SVs together, and finally calls consensus breakpoints, classifies somatic events, and outputs them in BEDPE and VCF format.
-It also identifies copy number abberations and predicts purity and ploidy. (@cmsauer).
+It also identifies copy number abberations utilising somatic SV breakpoints and circular binary segmentation.
+SAVANA then estimates tumour purity using B-allele frequency values of heterozygous SNPs at regions with loss of heterozygosity, and performs absolute copy number fitting to determine tumour ploidy and allele-specific absolute copy number.

 SAVANA has been tested on ONT and PacBio HiFi reads aligned with minimap2 and winnowmap.
 It requires a Unix-based operating system and has been developed and tested on Linux.

+For further information, benchmarking and for citation, please refer to our [SAVANA preprint](https://doi.org/10.1101/2024.07.25.604944).

 ## Contents
 * [Installation](#installation)